Uncle

 before winching his boat onto his trailer – the board wedged against a

-loose block caught in the box and snapped, leaving Ernst with a board that
+loose block caught in the box and snapped, leaving Ernst with a board

 was not good; Norway’s Gudtorm Heldal became the first of three wooden